 Centers of Disease Control Zika Virus Homepage

 Citizens having problems with mosquitoes should contact Public Works Streets Division, 972-442-7588.
 An inspector will survey the area and assist citizens in evaluating potential mosquito breeding areas.
-The Street Division is responsible for larviciding (an agent when dissolved in water inhibits mosquito larvae growth) and adulticiding (use of an insecticide to destroy adult mosquitoes).
+The Street Division is responsible for larviciding (an agent that inhibits mosquito larvae growth when dissolved in water) and adulticiding (use of an insecticide to destroy adult mosquitoes).

 Public Works officials are working to minimize the risk to residents through continued testing of mosquitoes throughout the city.
 If they find larvae in standing water, a larvicide is then applied if there are no natural predators, such as minnows, in the standing water.